nkorobkov/microglia-or/README.md

 # microglia segmentation

-Set of algorithms to segment microglia cells from mouse brain fixed in thin paraffin slises shots.
+Set of algorithms to segment microglia cells from mouse brain shots.
+(There is a ton of science behind how those pictures are taken.
+This repo has nothing to do with that.)

 Algorithm receives raw images as input and finds microglias borders and hull convex for each cell.